DylanVann/check-pull-request-title/README.md

 Could be used for:

 - Enforcing any commit convention.
-- Enforcing including a Jira ticket rererence in the title.
+- Enforcing including a Jira ticket reference in the title.
 - Enforcing using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 This is intended to be used with the [Autosquash](https://github.com/tibdex/autosquash) action so that squashed commit messages follow a convention.